 It is possible that the human social game implemented in this study was not an entirely accurate probe of the true social preferences of the human participants.
 The structure of the social game was such that participants could have engaged movements in grid world simply to maximize points in the game.
 As such, the participant behaviors we tested may not reflect their underlying social networks but merely their ability to adhere to their reported SSQ ratings of targets and engage strategic actions.
 Nevertheless, we argue that as long as participants truthfully reported their social support target details and sought to maximize final scores in the game, the resulting behavior sufficiently allows ToMnet+ to infer participant social support details as reported.
 We maintain that these do reflect participant social support networks, and critically, these details were hidden from ToMnet+.

 The approach we adopted to evaluate ToMnet+ relied on quantized spatial movement in grid world as a proxy for social interaction preferences.
-This grid world input format limits ToMnet+’s application to problems that might not be suitably formulated as such, albeit possible mapping transformations might be found.
+This grid world input format limits ToMnet+’s applicability to problems that might not be suitably formulated as such, albeit possible mapping transformations might be found.
 Also, we note that agents in our grid world were only allowed to interact with targets and targets did not interact with each other.
-This is certainly not realistic since in true human social networks are more dynamic, with all agents/targets co-interacting.
+This is certainly not realistic since true human social networks are more dynamic, with all agents/targets co-interacting.
 Thus, while our grid world representation was adequate for our proof-of-concept study to infer simple social networks, future extensions might consider other more universal and dynamic formats of value-laden information (e.g. evolving more complex graphs of actions, conceptual data, or even facial expressions).

 B. Conclusions